exonum/exonum-doc/src/contributing.md

 In general [commits should be atomic](https://en.wikipedia.org/wiki/Atomic_commit#Atomic_commit_convention) and diffs should be easy to read.
 For this reason do not mix any formatting fixes or code moves with actual code changes.
-However, we merge pull requests using the "squash and merge" strategy, so commit messages are only important for the review stage.
+However, we merge pull requests using the “squash-and-merge” strategy, so commit messages are only important for the review stage.

 !!! tip